Reporting and visualization

 |MLR | 301 | MLR | 21 | 87.13 | < .001 | 0.925 | 0.888 | 0.093 | [0.073, 0.115] | 0.065 |

-|ULSM | 301 | ULSM | 21 | 90.60 | < .001 | 0.931 | 0.897 | 0.096 | [0.073, 0.120] | 0.059 |In an HTML report/article, running that call renders a formatted table:
+|ULSM | 301 | ULSM | 21 | 90.60 | < .001 | 0.931 | 0.897 | 0.096 | [0.073, 0.120] | 0.059 |In an HTML report or pkgdown article, the same object can render directly as a formatted table:

 | MODEL | NOBS | ESTIMATOR | NPAR | Chi2(24) | p (Chi2) | CFI | TLI | RMSEA | RMSEA CI | SRMR |